ZarimpaAnna/pet-care-application/README.md

 #### Demo Data Initialization

-When the backend starts with an empty database, the application automatically initializes the predefined demo users, pets, vaccinations and medical records.
+When the backend starts with an empty database, the application automatically initializes the predefined demo users, owners, pets, vaccinations and medical records.

-The demo data is created only when the database is empty and is not recreated on subsequent application restarts.
+The demo data is initialized only when no users exist and is not recreated on subsequent application restarts.

 The predefined demo accounts can be used to immediately test both USER and ADMIN functionality.